viamrobotics/docs/docs/tutorials/roverrentaltute.md

 ---
-title: "Try Viam: Using the Try Viam Rover Rental System to Remotely Control A Rover"
+title: "Try Viam: Using Try Viam to Remotely Control A Rover"
 linkTitle: "Try Viam Rover Tutorial"
 weight: 39
 type: "docs"
 description: "Instructions for renting and remotely configuring and controlling a Viam Rover located on-site at Viam in NYC."
 ---

-## Try Viam: Using the Try Viam Rover Rental System to Remotely Control A Rover

-Instructions for renting and remotely configuring and controlling a Viam Rover located on-site at Viam in NYC.
+## Introduction

 _Try Viam_ is a way to try out the platform without setting up any hardware yourself.
 You can take over a Viam Rover in our robotics lab for 15 minutes to play around!